Hacker-SriDhar/HardwareCheck/README.md

 ![Rounded Image](Picture.png)
 ## Features

-- Retrieve detailed information about CPU, GPU, RAM, and storage.
+- Retrieve detailed information about CPU,RAM, and storage.
 - Display system information in a graphical interface.
 - Available as a standalone executable (`.exe`) for Windows.